 Want to know what we mean by OBO?
 This page has you covered!

-OBO stands for 'Or Best Offer'.
-This means we are willing to accept an offer lower than the price listed on the item.
-If you see an OBO item priced at $1,000 and would be willing to pay $700 for it.
-No worries!
-Simply send us an email: email@example.com.
+An item marked with 'OBO' means we are willing to accept an offer lower than the listed price.
+For example, if you see an OBO item at $1,000 and would be willing to have it for $700, no worries!
+Simply send us an email: firstname.lastname@example.org.
 We will consider your offer and get back to you as quickly as we can.
-Do not be afraid of giving us an offer you might think is too low!
-The worst we can say is no, it's better just to ask!
+Do not be afraid about giving an offer!
+The worst we can say is no, it's better to just ask!

 What items are listed as OBO?